-2) Handheld showerhead
+2) Utilizing A Handheld Showerhead

 Using a handheld showerhead might help some seniors feel more independent and protected against the possibility of a spill.
 It is much easier to sit on a bath bench and use a hand nozzle than to maneuver under the shower head while standing.